LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 * Roll back to Bot Studio

 {: .important}
 For details on all these operations, see [here](bots-status-managing-post-conversation-survey-bots.html).
+Keep in mind that all survey bots share a single agent connector, so performing any operation on one survey bot affects all the survey bots.

 ### Migrating from Bot Studio to Conversation Builder